 Now, take a look at the code generated by the tool:

 The post is ready to go.
 You can now select all of the code and copy, or just click the “Copy HTML to clipboard” below and copy the code to WordPress.
 Click publish and you’re done.
-This saves you time and helps you format your posts for easy reading.
+This saves you time and helps you format your blog posts for easy reading.

 6. Hemingway App